 2. Cabin carnival

 Give kids time in the morning to brainstorm a fun carnival game they can create with things they find in their cabins or outside in nature.
 Then set aside the afternoon for the kids to rotate from cabin to cabin playing carnival games they made.
-Encourage their creativity by having the kids vote on their favorite games, and award first, second, and third place ribbons to the winners.

 3. Junkyard Wars